sunnyvalechha/Devops-Prep/README.md

 1. Explain how will you design a highly available and scalable multi-tier application.

 2. What is Nat and when it is used?
-- Nat in Aws is used to allow private subnet resources to initiate internet connection while still being protected from the incomming traffic.
+- Nat in Aws is used to allow resources in private subnet to initiate internet connection while still being protected from the incomming traffic.

 3. Can applications in different subnets of Vpc interact by default, if no, Why?
-- When we create a Vpc, aws create a default route also called as main route, this route has a target as a local, means different subnet (applications) within the vpc should interact with each other.
+- When we create a Vpc, aws create a default route also called as main route, this route has a target as a local, means applications of different subnet within the vpc should interact with each other.
 - By default it is enabled for internal communication and external communication is disabled for that Nat is used.
 - To block any request NACL is used but by default is not blocked by Aws.

 4. NACL vs Security group, which one do you use in your organization?
-- When we create a VPC in Aws a route rule of VPC will allow communication between subnets of Aws because the default route rule of Aws.
+- When we create a VPC in Aws a route rule of VPC will allow communication between subnets of Aws because the default route rule.
 - By default when we configure an NACL all the traffic is denied, if we want to allow some port or IP we have to specify.
 NACL works on the subnet level.
 - Security groups works on the Instance level if we want to allow any traffic from port or IP, if we don't allow any traffic by default it is denied.
 - NACL is stateless, Security group is statefull